x-up/ShapecastHitbox/README.md

 # ShapecastHitbox
 Hitbox Module for ROBLOX using `WorldRoot:Shapecast`

-**Created for a game that I am currently developing; I would not recommend server-side use of this module, as it can be taxxing.**
+**Created for a game that I am currently developing; I would not recommend server-side use of this module, as it can be taxing.**

 ### How do I put this in my game?
 1. Create a ModuleScript